movicha/wingufile/README.markdown

 5. Library encryption with a user chosen password.

 Compared to other open-source Dropbox-like projects, such as
-<https://github.com/hbons/SparkleShare>, Seafile has several advantages:
+<https://github.com/hbons/SparkleShare>, Wingufile has several advantages:

 1. Mature, reliable, production-ready file syncing algorithm.
 2. Doesn't depend on Git.